Kula Hospital

 Minimizes Pressure Ulcers

-This datapoint measures the percent of long-term care residents which developed pressure ulcers.
-We find that pressure ulcers are a reliable barometer of the quality of nursing care a facility provides.
+This datapoint measures the percent of long-term patients that developed pressure ulcers.
+We have found that pressure ulcers are an indicator of a facility's nursing care quality.

 Minimizes Serious Falls